 I create useful software with teams of skilled, hard working, good natured professionals.
 It's the bread and butter stuff of my career and it doesn't seem to get old.

 I also love teaching, tutoring, mentoring and instructing.
-I've found myself involved with Rails Camp, Rails Girls, InstallFest, Development Hub, Python Study Group, C/C++ Study Group, and General Assembly.
+I've found myself getting involved at Rails Camp, Elixir Camp, CampJS, Rails Girls, InstallFest, Development Hub, Python Study Group, C/C++ Study Group, and General Assembly.

 I've worn various job hats in small businesses.
 Let's see.
 Programmer, release manager, trainer, project manager, systems administrator, software architect, lead developer, company secretary, director, adult education instructor.